warang580/errdata-heaven/README.md

 # Callbacks/Promises heaven with [err,data] all the way

 **Disclaimer** : this is just an experiment for the moment, don't **actually** use it !
-Not in production, not in dev, nowhere.
-At the time of this write, there's actually no working code yet, just drafts of the coming-soon API.

-Note: If you don't like (my) bad humor, just scan the titles and the examples, that should be enough.

-(For branding reasons, I wanted to call this package callback-heaven|heaven but they were already taken :sad:)
+Definitely not in production, and probably not in dev either.

-Avoid callback/promises hell by handling data/errors/callbacks/promises, etc. through only [err, data] (what I smartly call errdata) and work on that with an API (that is like an Either monad, or that would be what I would say if I an idea what it really means).
+Avoid callback/promises hell by handling data/errors/callbacks/promises, etc. through only [err, data] format (what I call `errdata`) and work on that with an API (that is like an Either monad, or that would be what I would say if I an idea what it really means).

 (@TODO: explain that it chooses to not handle "native" errors auto-magically)

-# What ?
-I don't need any tool for that
+# Wait, I already do this ...
+Why would I need another useless library ?

 Let's say our usecase is this :